 If you have any questions or are eager to share feedback, we’d be very happy to hear your thoughts.

-Triggers are fired if a specific condition is met, e.g. “chat created” will be triggered for an issue, if a chat was created on this issue either via manual UI or automation “Create Teams chat”.
-Learn more about how to use webhooks here.
+Triggers in a Microsoft 365 tool are fired if a specific condition is met, e.g. “chat created” will be triggered for an issue, if a chat was created on this issue either via manual UI or automation “Create Teams chat”.

 Teams chat created